PVC Pipe Sizes

 7. Skipping UV Protection for Outdoor Use

 Standard PVC can no longer withstand exposure to sunlight for extended periods.
 One common mistake is the installation of unprotected PVC outdoors, which would result in limited service life.
-Instead, paint the pipe with UV-resistant paint or use UV-stabilized PVC.
+Instead, paint the pipe with UV-resistant paint or use UV-stabilised PVC.

 8. Not Consulting Local Plumbing Codes